wangpatrick57/job-kit/README.md

 above statements but replace the keyword "to" by "from".

 ### Repository
+`cardest_job_queries/` contains the JOB queries modified to be meaningful when estimating cardinality (by getting rid of `MIN()`).
-`original_queries_archive/` contains the original JOB queries.
+`original_job_queries_archive/` contains the original JOB queries.
 The queries in the repo itself are the original JOB queries without `MIN()` at the top level.
 This makes their row counts not all 1, which makes cardinality estimation actually meaningful on the JOB queries.